dstackai/dstack.github.io/docs/index.md

 ## What's dstack?

+!!! abstract ""
     Typical ML workflows consist of multiple steps, e.g. pre-processing data, training, fine-tuning, validation, etc.

     `dstack` les you to define these steps in a simple YAML format, and then, run any of them on any infrastructure of your choice via the CLI.

 #### What are the key components of dstack?